Inedo/inedo-docs/BuildMaster/installation-and-maintenance/legacy-features/overview.md

 #### Migration Strategy

 Conversion to Deployment Windows should be done manually, and should be a straightforward 1:1 matchup of properties.

+### Configuration File Variables  {#config-file-variable-syntax data-title="Config File Variables"}

+In previous versions, variable expressions inside of configuration files (e.g. `$Variiiable` or `${Wrong Nam}`) would be ignored if they didn't resolve to a variable; this replacement logic was unique to configuration files, and use unique (and subtly different code).
+To simplify the code and unify the behavior, the Execution Engine's text templating libraries are used to perform the replacements, which means simply ignoring variable expressions is not possible.

+Instead, variable expressions that can't be resolved are replaced with their name.
+This mostly works, but there are some cases where the name will not match the exact expression (e.g. `${aaa}` will be replaced with `$aaa`).
+As such, a warning is left in the execution logs to encourage you to change it.

+#### Migration Strategy

+If you don't want a variable expression to be replaced at deploy time, then escape the `$` character with a grave apostrophe, as such: "$MyExpression" with "\`$MyExpression".